tonible14012002/Training-Tiny-Models/DATABASE_SCHEMA.md

 Stores the label configuration for a pipeline, including mappings between label IDs and names, and optional explanations for each label.

 #### PipelinePhase
 Represents a single phase in the training pipeline.
+Phases are organized hierarchically through `phase_path`, which stores the chain of parent phase IDs (e.g., "" for root phases, "parent_id" for first-level children, "parent1_id/parent2_id" for deeper levels).
+This allows:
+- Grouping phases by their root phase (first phase in a sequence)
+- Tracking order without a separate order column
-Phases are linked sequentially through `previous_phase_id`, allowing tracking of the pipeline's progression.
-Each phase has a status (pending, in_progress, completed, failed).
+- Supporting multiple parallel sequences starting from different root phases Each phase has a status (pending, in_progress, completed, failed).

 ### Dataset Management Tables